LincanLi-X/FireTrend_Rebuttal/README.md

 ### Response to Q4.
 Scaling to larger grids or higher-resolution datasets.

-**Table X:** Clarification of the resolution choice and scalability of FireTrend.
+**Table 4:** Clarification of the resolution choice and scalability of FireTrend.
 The `0.25°` grid is a deliberate compromise between physical fidelity, multimodal alignment, and computational scalability, while FireTrend and PyroCast remain flexible and scalable beyond this specific setting.

 | Aspect | Explanation | Evidence in our paper |